 Corp To Corp: Everything You Need to Know

-“Corp to Corp” (C2C) merely implies that as an alternative to paying a person, another business will pay an LLC or corporation for your services.3 min read
+“Corp to Corp” (C2C) merely implies that as an alternative to paying a person, another business will pay an LLC or corporation for your services.4 min read

 What Does Corp To Corp Mean for an Independent Contractor?

-"Corp to Corp" (C2C) merely implies that as an alternative of paying you, a person, you'll need to have an LLC or corporation that another business will pay for your services.
+"Corp to Corp" (C2C) implies that as an alternative to paying you, a person, you'll need to have an LLC or corporation that another business will pay for your services.
 In this method, their "corp" might be paying your "corp" as an alternative to paying you personally.
-Corp-to-Corp implies that you must be an LLC, corporation, or S-company.
-Employers favor Corp-to-Corp arrangements primarily for three reasons: to cut back employment taxes, to cut back employment dangers (it's tougher to sue in a C2C relationship), and to reduce the chances that the employer might be audited for misclassifying workers.
+Corp to Corp implies that you must own a corporation, an LLC, or an S-corporation.
+Employers favor corp to corp arrangements for three main reasons: